When to File Your FAFSA

 Filing Your FAFSA Online

 - If you have done your taxes before filling out your FAFSA, we strongly encourage you to use the IRS Data Retrieval Tool (IRS DRT).
-The IRS Data Retrieval Tool allows your IRS Tax information to be transmitted to your FAFSA, eliminating mistakes.
+The IRS DRT allows your IRS tax information to be transmitted to your FAFSA, eliminating mistakes.
 You may be able to use the tool if you filed your taxes electronically at least two weeks before filing your FAFSA or if you filed on paper at least eight weeks prior.